Sex Robot Industry [New 2024 Data]

 After 2 ½ years under development and over $1 million in cost.

-However, Douglas Hines boasted wild claims and got huge press, but was critizised that the advancements he claimed such as innovative artificial intelligence, custom sexual personas, and a fully articulated skeleton, could simply not be accomplished with the low cost of development.
+However, Douglas Hines boasted wild claims and got huge press, but was criticized that the advancements he claimed such as innovative artificial intelligence, custom sexual personas, and a fully articulated skeleton, could simply not be accomplished with the low cost of development.

 2011: MacMil Cybernetics